Sleep Training at Four Months? Why it May Be Better to Wait

-However, some parents may feel pressured by sleep advice books who say to start sleep training now (some say even earlier ) or experts who warn that if you don’t do it now, it will be much harder — maybe even impossible — later.
+Some parents may feel pressured by sleep advice books who say to start sleep training now (some say even earlier ) or experts who warn that if you don’t do it now, it will be much harder — maybe even impossible — later.
 Other parents may have tried to follow the advice from books and found that there was a lot more crying and not much progress on lengthening sleep.

 There are reasons why sleep training can be difficult or, in some cases, unwise at this age.
 Further, the push to start sleep training early is actually not borne out by existing research on sleep.
 While it’s true that if you do nothing at all, research shows that sleep problems will persist , there is no research that clearly demonstrates the need to start this early or whether it’s problematic to wait until 6-months.

-Why is sleep so difficult at 4-months?
+- Why sleep is difficult at this stage

 Brain Growth & Development.
 The biggest culprit is The Four-Month Regression — a massive jump in both physical growth and brain development that can result in feeding disruptions or bursts, more fussy behavior, and more disrupted sleep.
 In fact, sleep will be a little more disrupted around all of the big developmental milestones that happen into the second year.
 For many babies, sleep isn’t always something that stays fixed.
 It can be full of ups and downs as little ones mature across those first two years.